Understanding the PATH Variable

 path=("/home/david/pear/bin" $path)

-Zsh allows you to bind a scalar variable (PATH
+Zsh allows you to bind a scalar variable (PATH) to an array (path).
+This is done using typeset -T.

 typeset -T path